james-menzies/spotify_opus/README.md

 ## Installation for Local Development

 In order to use this repository locally, you will need a .env file with the relevant client secrets in order to use this code base.
-Please email me for a copy, unfortunately I cannot store this information publically for security reasons.
+Please email me for a copy.

+Unfortunately I cannot store this information publically for security reasons.

 Similarly, a populated database can be added on request, however note that **_the user must be using a Postgres database_**.